top of page

 Our work together is open-ended which means you can continue for as long as it feels helpful.
 Some people come for a short time to work through something specific, while others stay longer as deeper layers begin to unfold.

 Many people feel unsure at first, especially if they've spent a long time minimising their own needs or putting others first.
 You don't need to be in crisis or have a clear reason to come to therapy.
-Sometimes just having a quiet sense that something isn't right is enough.
+Sometimes just having a nagging sense that something isn't right is enough.
 We can explore it together.

 What if I get emotional?